⚙️ What is the Stochastic Oscillator?

 Identifying Price Reversals

--The oversold reversal is identified usually when the Stochastic Oscillator has turned up from the levels below 20.
+• This reversal is typically identified when the Stochastic Oscillator turns upward from levels below 20.

--A bullish divergence occurs with a break of the price of Stochastic Oscillator above 50.
+• A bullish divergence occurs when the Stochastic Oscillator breaks above 50.

--This reversal is identified usually when the Stochastic Oscillator has turned up from the levels above 80.
+• This reversal is usually identified when the Stochastic Oscillator turns downward from levels above 80.

--A bearish divergence occurs with a break of the price of Stochastic Oscillator below 50.
+• A bearish divergence occurs when the Stochastic Oscillator breaks below 50.

 ◘ What is the Stochastic Oscillator?